 Respecting the fields

-As I walked to my vehicle to go home, I passed by a dad and his kids who had the speed ladder set up 10 yards in front of the goal.
+As I walked to my vehicle to go home, I passed by a dad and his kids who had the speed ladder set up in the middle of the 18 yard box.

 They had torn up that part of the field so bad!